-Dep.
+137 Gil Dep.
 Tr.
 291:22-293:8 ("Q. Okay.
-Now, before an offer is accepted, could a client tell don't want to trade this XRP anymore, I'd like it back?
+Now, before an offer is accepted, could a client tell GSR, actually, I don't want to trade this XRP anymore, I'd like it back?
 A. Yes. ...
 But before the bid is accepted, could the client modify their -- the amount of XRP, for example, that they wanted to sell?
 A. Yeah, they could -- they could tell us to pause, they could tell us to ratchet up or slow down.
 Yeah.
 Q. And the bid isn't -- or the sale isn't final, at that point, right? ...
 THE WITNESS: Correct.
 The sale is only final when the bid and the offer cross."); Id. at 296:15-20 ("Q. Okay.
-When does have the ability to stop a trade, if the answer is any different?
+When does GSR have the ability to stop a trade, if the answer is any different?
 A. We can - that's a different question.
 We can stop a trade whenever we want.
 But once the bid and the offer has crossed the trade has occurred and you cannot reverse it.").

 90. At no point in this process is the underlying blockchain needed to verify the trade and to move value between users (or implicated at all).
 Per exchange rules, transactions are final once orders are matched, and the exchange immediately verifies and settles the trade accordingly.
 To the extent a user wishes to renege on its bargain, user agreements will forbid such an action except in extremely narrow circumstances, such as a large technical error.
-It there is a dispute, the user agreement generally sets out a process to follow.
+If there is a dispute, the user agreement generally sets out a process to follow.
 As detailed in Section III, the reason for such binding finality goes to the heart of why exchanges have become essential for their markets.
 Without it or if such finality were contingent, parties transacting on exchanges could not depend on the integrity of their economic bargains, compromising any number of onward transactions.
 Similarly, per the user agreements that I reviewed, transaction finality appears to be also viewed as essential to cryptocurrency exchanges and to their users helping ensure that trades are not subject to idiosyncratic unwinding.
-In the trades are not subject to idiosyncratic unwinding.
+In III and III are in the process in the user agreements that I reviewed, transaction finality appears to be also viewed as essential to cryptocurrency exchanges and to their users helping ensure that trades are not subject to idiosyncratic unwinding.
+In III and III are in the process in the exchange and to their users helping ensure that trades are not subject to idiosyncratic unwinding.

-91. The fact that trades on cryptocurrency exchanges become final within the confines of the relevant exchange is supported by the testimony of market participants, notably who testified that "a sale of XRP . . . done on an exchange" is not "recorded on the XRP Ledger."
+91. The fact that trades on cryptocurrency exchanges become final within the confines of the relevant exchange is supported by the testimony of market participants, notably Mr. Gil, who testified that "a sale of XRP . . . done on an exchange" is not "recorded on the XRP Ledger."
 He testified that certain "movements" of XRP are shown on the XRP Ledger, but those are not necessarily sales.
 He testified that activity on the XRP Ledger does not necessarily show a change in ownership of XRP.
 Further, the fact that these transactions become final on an exchange ties finality to the geographic location of an exchange.
 As noted above, the operation of various legal anchors within the user agreements that I reviewed, such as applicable governing law, dispute resolution processes, and corporate head office suggest a close geographical intersection between an exchange's rules and the location noted in its legal